 Sugar cookies are so much fun to make and decorate, especially at this time of year.
 You can have so much fun with the colours and the decorations – the possibilities are endless and it really is an opportunity to let your creativity go wild.

-This is my favourite sugar cookie recipe and you can use it to make any shapes and designs that you wish, but there is something so pretty about snowflakes.
+This is my favourite sugar cookie recipe and you can use it to make any shapes and designs that you wish (and that actually hold their shape when baked), but there is something so pretty about snowflakes!

-It might just be that it reminds me of that cozy winter Christmas ideal that is so far removed from the hot, humid summers experienced here in Brisbane.
+It might just be that it reminds me of that cosy winter Christmas ideal that is so far removed from the hot, humid summers experienced here in Brisbane.

 This is my go-to, works every single time sugar cookie recipe.
 I’ve made it countless times over the years and honestly I cannot recommend any substitutions as I know this combination and ratio will ensure perfect cookies every single time.